yawlhead91/build-tools/README.md

 Running this command will:

 1. Update `package.json` to the new version
+1. Create a local git commit (you will be prompted for a commit message)
+1. Create a new tag of your new version
-1. Commit the change to your local git repository (the commit message being your new version number)
+1. Push new tag to your git repository
 1. Check out your master branch
 1. Merge the branch you were on into your `master` branch
 1. Push your `master` branch remotely to Github
-1. Create a new tag of your new version
-1. Push new tag to remote
 1. Check back out the branch where you initially called the `version` command.

 It is recommended to only run this command when you're on `master` or a branch ready for production, since that is where all